KurtKline/fastapi-postgres-aws-lambda/README.md

 Lambda VPC: When this project is deployed as-is, VPC connection is set to none.
 I needed to change this to `Custom VPC`, and add my default VPC and security group here.

+`openapi_prefix="/prod"`: This value needs to match `StageName: prod` in `template.yml`.
+The sample project I pulled from had `Prod` with a capital P, which would not load the /docs and /redoc properly when deployed.

 **Next Steps**
 I'm currently using Lambda environment variables to set the database credentials (including password), so I need to figure out a more secure solution.
 Someone recommended to use KMS for this.